Modifying Source Record Clusters

 To create a new entity:

-2. In the Entities tab, select source records to review, then navigate to the Manage Cluster Details tab.
+2. In the Entities table, select one or more entities whose source records you want to review, then select Actions > Manage Cluster Details.

 You can sort and filter the table to find specific entities.

-3. Select one or more source records from the primary entity to move to a new entity.
+3. Select one or more source records to move to a new entity.

 4. Select Actions > Create New Entity.

-5. Confirm the source records you want to move into a new entity, then select Create.
+5. Confirm the source records you want to move into a new entity.

 Viewing Cluster Override History